ajeygore/ajeygore.github.com/collections/_experiments/2023-05-05-Creating-an-article-from-a-talk-or-a-podcast.md

 ---
 layout: experiments
-title: Create blog from a conversation
+title: Create a blog from a conversation
 categories: tech
 description: Creating a blog post from a talk or podcast.
 lead_image: blog/video_to_blog.png